sergi/jsftp/README.md

 actions that require complex chains of commands (e.g. uploading and retrieving files, passive operations).

-When commands succeed they always pass the response of the server to the callback, in the form of an object that contains two properties: `code`, which is the response code of the FTP operation, and `text`, which is the complete text of the response.
+When raw commands succeed they always pass the response of the server to the callback, in the form of an object that contains two properties: `code`, which is the response code of the FTP operation, and `text`, which is the complete text of the response.